Depression: Getting the Treatment You Need

 New approaches to depression

 Medical professionals should also continue reaching out to patients long after that first appointment.
-A simple phone call can encourage patients to take their medicines and keep their appointments.
+A simple phone call can encourage patients to take their medicines and/or keep their appointments.
 As reported in the Journal of the American Board of Family Medicine, depression symptoms are more likely to improve when patients get regular follow-up calls from a nurse.

 Getting help for your depression is probably the best thing you can do for your health.
 Not only will your mood improve, but you'll discover new strength, energy, and motivation to take care of yourself.